 - Step 5 and message Context Response may include new information Return preferred.

 Return preferred is an indication by the AMF of a preferred return of the UE to the last used 5GS PLMN at a later access change to a 5GS shared network.

+RFSP in Use Validity Time is provided by the AMF to the MME if the AMF selects the RFSP Index in use identical to the authorized RFSP Index as specified in clause 5.4.3.4 of TS 23.501 [2] and validity time is received from PCF as specified in clause 4.16.2.2 and in clause 6.1.2.1 of TS 23.503 [20].
+The MME handles RFSP Index as specified in clause 4.11.1.5.x.

 The MME may store the last used 5GS PLMN ID in UE's MM Context.